GavenDcosta/100dayscodingchallenge-/README.md

 Day 64: I learnt another way of using Props in React

 Day 65: I wrote a small Js code to add validations in a input

+Day 66: C code for searching an element in an array